tbjimmer/startup/README.md

 Converted things as best I could to .jsx files instead of .html.
 I kept them for reference, but they are not used in anything.
 My main issues involve the header and footer always being fickle, and I regret mixing so much Bootstrap with CSS.
 Overall, the project is fully functional on all devices, but breaks when put to the extremes.
 Everything works as intended.

+Added live updates to the opening of crates.
+Password does not matter, only username is needed, and it attatches a personal scoreboard to the user.
+Any opened crate is stored in the scoreboard map as well as showing the most recent openings and the just opened crate.
+Scoreboard updates live (as far as I can tell) and displays the amount of opened crates in a descending order of amount opened.
+Events update the recent opening, the scoreboards, swap the crate image depending on which crate is selected, and allows for multiple opening button to reveal a slider which determines how many crates to open at once.

 <!-- Crate items & rarities
 Accelerator
 (Rare) Pearlescent (Matte)